chokladmousse/Semantic_Segmentation/README.md

 | --------------------- | ------------------ | -------- |
 | IterativeV6           | 96.8               | 88.0     |

-The accuracy could be better but imporovement does seem to happen at each iteration which can be seen on the plot of mIoU.
+The accuracy could be better but improvement does seem to happen at each iteration which can be seen on the plot of mIoU.